wecacuee/razer-blade-ubuntu-trusty-installation/README.md

         libXau.so.6 => /usr/lib/x86_64-linux-gnu/libXau.so.6 (0x00007fda0bda6000)
         libXdmcp.so.6 => /usr/lib/x86_64-linux-gnu/libXdmcp.so.6 (0x00007fda0bba0000)
 ```
-* After optirun exists the nvidia modules should be unloaded
+* After optirun exits the nvidia modules should be unloaded. `lsmod | grep nvidia` should not return anything.
 * If intel drivers 3D acceleration breaks then, then gnome-session won't load
-  because of a bug.
-While you work on it, you will need to install xfce or
+  because of a [bug](https://bugs.launchpad.net/ubuntu/+source/gnome-session/+bug/1251281).
+While you work on it, you will need to install xfce or lxde : `sudo apt-get install lubuntu-desktop`
-  lxde
 * ```sudo mokutil --enable-verification``` to restore secure boot
 * The display does not recover from suspend.
 Add acpi_sleep=s3_mode to the kernel parameters.
+Detailed explanation [here](https://www.kernel.org/doc/Documentation/power/video.txt)
 ```
 dhiman@amacrine:~$ grep -2 CMDLINE /etc/default/grub
 GRUB_TIMEOUT=1